davidf03/hcdocs/README.md

 #### <a href="#scss-tokens-inheritance" name="scss-tokens-inheritance">#</a> Inheritance

-Maps should be made to use other maps as a tree branches, with higher-level maps (higher with respect to configuration specificity - lower with respect to being the interface between tokens and implementing [patterns](#scss-nomenclature-terminology-pattern)) referencing lower-levels, where it makes sense to do so.
+Maps should be made to use other maps as a tree branches, with higher-level maps (higher with respect to configuration specificity - lower with respect to being the interface between tokens and implementing [patterns](#scss-nomenclature-terminology-pattern)) referencing lower-levels where it makes sense to do so.

 Inheritance is **not arbitrary** but should be an explicit representation of underlying patterns in the design of the UI.

-For a note contrasting typical [spatial](#scss-file-structure-properties-order-spatial) and [visual](#scss-file-structure-properties-order-visual) prop inheritance, see [§FileStructure.Properties.PropertyClasses.Theme, p.2](#scss-file-structure-properties-classes-theme-inheritance).
+For a note contrasting the typical character of [spatial](#scss-file-structure-properties-order-spatial) and of [visual](#scss-file-structure-properties-order-visual) prop inheritance, see [§FileStructure.Properties.PropertyClasses.Theme, p.2](#scss-file-structure-properties-classes-theme-inheritance).

 ##### Example